4 Month Sleep Regression: How to Get Back to Sleep

 It’s not surprising that with all these wonderful new discoveries that you may have felt that you created a few so-called “bad” habits.

 During the 4-month sleep regression, you likely experienced increased night waking and difficulty at naptimes — if your baby would nap at all!
-You may have relied on methods that work for now but that you definitely do not want to be using for the next couple of years.
+You may have relied on methods that work for now but that you definitely do not want to be used for the next couple of years.

 You know what?
 That’s ok!
 Just know you can easily change these things as your baby gets older and is more capable of self-soothing.

 Don’t worry about creating any “bad” habits at this age.
 Habits can be changed.

 Sleep coaching or behavioral shaping — especially if it involves crying — during 4-5 months could be more challenging because your baby may take up to 6 months to develop the necessary skills.

 The absolute best time to teach your baby long-term sleep habits and skills is after his brain and central nervous system have matured which usually takes 6 months.
 In fact, many books and experts suggest that 6 to 8 months is the perfect window to work gently with your baby to teach him healthy sleep habits and self-soothing skills.

 For now, focus your energy on making sure that your baby gets adequate sleep for his age.

 For a baby between 4 and 6 months, that means that your baby should be getting as much sleep as possible.
 This may mean that 4 or 5 naps a day, and that bedtime is just after dinner.

 Remember, an earlier bedtime will also prevent your baby from going to bed overtired — a problem linked to more difficulties than you may realize!.